North Carolina Criminal Lawyers

-After you have been arrested, your first court hearing, “ an arraignment “ is normally scheduled within a 30 day time period.
+After you have been arrested, your first court hearing, “ an arraignment, “ is normally scheduled within 30 days.
 At the arraignment, the charges that have been filed against you will be read along with the possible consequences of being found guilty of the charges.
 A judge will then ask you to enter a plea.
-Your choices are guilty, not guilty or no contest.
+Your choices are guilty, not guilty, or no contest.

 The biggest mistake often made is, even if you feel that you are guilty of the crime you have been charged with, you should never enter a guilty plea at your arraignment.
-By doing so there are several factors that may result in serious penalties and possibly a permanent criminal record.
+By doing so, several factors may result in serious penalties and possibly a permanent criminal record.

 You do not have legal representation:

 Often defendants do not have a lawyer at the beginning of the criminal justice process.
 At the beginning of the process, you have the opportunity to hire a criminal lawyer, or you can have a public offender assigned to represent you if you can’t afford to hire a lawyer of your choice.
 The downside of having a public defender is they have a very heavy caseload and have little time to dedicate to your case and protect you in court.
 If at all possible, we highly advise you seek an experienced criminal lawyer.

 You will be allowed more time to find legal representation and explore legal options:

 By immediately pleading guilty, you lose the opportunity to seek out available defenses that you can use that might allow your case to be dismissed or possibly have the charges lowered to a less serious offense.
 When you choose a “not guilty” plea, this allows more time and opportunity for you to find legal representation, have your charges fully evaluated by an experienced criminal lawyer, and examine the evidence that is being used against you.

 A Plea Deal may be used to encourage you to plead guilty: